Acushnet, Massachusetts: Demographics

-There were 3,793 households, out of which 32.7% had children under the age of 18 living with them, 62.8% were married couples living together, 8.6% had a female householder with no husband present, and 25.2% were non-families.
-21.1% of all households were made up of individuals, and 10.4% had someone living alone who was 65 years of age or older.
-The average household size was 2.68 and the average family size was 3.13.

-In the town, the population was spread out, with 23.4% under the age of 18, 6.9% from 18 to 24, 29.3% from 25 to 44, 25.5% from 45 to 64, and 14.9% who were 65 years of age or older.
-The median age was 40 years.
-For every 100 females, there were 95.9 males.
-For every 100 females age 18 and over, there were 93.0 males.
+As the 2020 census, there were 10,558 residents in the town, with a population density of 573.0 PD/sqmi.

+18.3% of residents were under 18 years of age, with 3.7% under 5 years.
+21.5% of residents were age 65 or older.
+52.3% of the population was female.

+The racial makeup of the town was 93.9% White, 0.3% African American, 0.1% Native American, 0.5% Asian, 0.0% Pacific Islander, and 4.4% from two or more races.
+Hispanic or Latino of any race were 2.9% of the population.
+8.3% of residents were born outside the United States.
+13.1% of residents aged 5 years or older spoke a language other than English at home.

+There were 4,108 households, with an average household size was 2.57.

-The median income for a household in the town was $51,500, and the median income for a family was $58,722.
-Males had a median income of $38,709 versus $28,649 for females.
-The per capita income for the town was $21,753.
-About 1.9% of families and 3.8% of the population were below the poverty line, including 2.2% of those under age 18 and 9.3% of those age 65 or over.
+In 2022, the median income for a household in the town was $88,196, and the median income per capita was $44,630.
+About 6.4% of the population was below the poverty line.

 Government

 Acushnet uses the town meeting form of government, with open town meetings and the Board of Selectmen leading the Town Administrator.
 The town has its own police force, and two fire stations, near the population center of town and in the northeast corner of town.

+Acushnet is divided into three electoral precincts.
+Precinct 1 contains the southern part of town, including Acushnet Center.
+Precincts 2 and 3 encompass the northwestern and northeastern sections of the town, respectively.

-On the state level, Acushnet is represented in the Massachusetts House of Representatives by Robert Koczera, and in the Massachusetts Senate by Mark Montigny.
+On the state level, Acushnet is represented in the Massachusetts House of Representatives by William Straus in Precinct 1 (10th Bristol District) and by Paul Schmid in Precincts 2 and 3 (8th Bristol district); it is represented in the Massachusetts Senate by Mark Montigny (2nd Bristol and Plymouth district).
 On the federal level, Acushnet is part of Massachusetts's 9th congressional district, which is represented by William R. Keating; it is represented in the United States Senate by Elizabeth Warren and Ed Markey.

 Library

-"The town of Acushnet established a free library in 1896."
+The town of Acushnet first established a free library in 1896.
 The town's Russell Memorial Library, dedicated to a member of the prominent Russell family of New Bedford, lies in the town's population center.
 In fiscal year 2008, the town of Acushnet spent 0.87% ($189,813) of its budget on its public library—some $18 per person.

 On December 5, 2015, Russell Memorial Library closed its doors to relocate to the former Marie S. Howard School on Middle Road.
 The Acushnet Public Library opened on December 21, 2015.

 Education

-For elementary school Acushnet is in the Acushnet School District.
-The town has two schools, the Acushnet Elementary School, with grades from preschool to 4th grade, and the Albert F. Ford Middle School, with grades 5th to 8th, both located near the geographic center of town.
+The Acushnet Public School District contains two public schools, an elementary school and a middle school.
+The Acushnet Elementary School serves students from preschool to fourth grade, and the Albert F. Ford Middle School serves students from fifth to eighth grade.
+The schools are located next to each other on Middle Road, near the geographic center of town.